vilyaua/AI_01/step1/README.md

-# Step 1: Local Models Testing
+# Step 1: Local Models Testing ✅ Completed

-This folder contains all materials and tools for completing Step 1 of the homework.
+This folder contains all materials and tools for Step 1 of the homework.

+**Status**: ✅ Fully Completed - Installation, testing, and comparison analysis completed.

 ## Contents